undergrad-partner-school

 This school uses standardized test scores for admission.

-The most recent reported freshman retention rate for The University of Alabama is 89.5%.
+The most recent data indicate that the freshman retention rate for The University of Alabama is 89.5%.

 Contact Information